chuckles201/DiT-Implementation/readme.md

 - How do attention layers 'beat' the learning/representational capacity of CNNs, which seem well suited for images (inductive bias of way animals see)?

+- What is Xavier uniform intitialization, and why would it ever be used for non-linear activations over kaiming init, which actually preserves the variance?

+- Why are we predicting noise and covaraince in our diffusion model?
+How do the mathematics allign with this objective; why can't we just pre-parameterize our posterior variance?

 Answers:
 1. Architectural complexity of CNNs vs. Transformers: how do we evaluate this (Raw GFLOPS vs. parallelization?)